21005688/EX-3-SubQueries-Views-and-Joins/EX3.md

 ### Q3) List ename, job of the employees who work in deptno 10 and his/her job is any one of the job in the department ‘SALES’.

 ### QUERY:
+SELECT ENAME, JOB FROM EMP WHERE DEPTNO = 10 AND JOB IN (SELECT JOB FROM EMP WHERE JOB='SALESMAN');

 ### OUTPUT: